astalker/caledonian-stamps/index.md

 Welcome to the **Glasgow Caledonian Philatelic Society** promoting stamp collecting and philately in the Glasgow area since 1906.

-At the 2025 AGMs of both Glasgow and Caledonian Philatelic Societies the merger to form **Glasgow Caledonian Phiatelic Society** was unanimously agreed.
+## A NEW MEETING VENUE ##

-Meetings for session 2026/2027 will be in a dedicated room co-located with the Glasgow Stamp Shop at the top of West Nile Street in Glasgow.
-Further details will be provided when the room has been set up for our use.
+The new meeting venue is almost ready for use and will be used for the Summer Meeting on 23rd July 2026.
+Meetings will be in a dedicated room co-located with the Glasgow Stamp Shop at the top of West Nile Street in Glasgow.

+The location is:

+**8 Victoria Chambers,**
+**142 West Nile Street,**
+**G1 2RD**

+The romm is on the **first floor** and there is a **lift from the entrance**.  **You will need to use the buzzer to gain access to the building** when you arrive.
+The Glasgow Stamp Shop's new premises are on the same floor at the top of the stairs at the front of the building.

 This provides us with a Centralised location in Glasgow and the room can be set up in a semi permanent manner.
 Meetings will still alternate between Thursday afternoon meetings and Thursday evening meetings as detailed in the Meetings page.
-Details of access wil be given in the Location page of the web site and as described below.

-Afternoon meetings will still be at 1.30pm but the evening meetings will be held at 7pm.
+**Afternoon meetings will still be at 1.30pm** but the **evening meetings will be held at 7pm.**

 Members enjoy talks, displays on different themes, visits from other philatelic societies and invited guests, annual competitions and the ever popular auction